caolan/async/README.md

 Returns a new array of all the values which pass an async truth test.
-_The callback for each iterator call only accepts a single argument of true or false, it does not accept an error argument first!_ This is inline with the way node libraries work with truth tests like path.exists.
+_The callback for each iterator call only accepts a single argument of true or false, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like path.exists.
 This operation is performed in parallel, but the results array will be in the same order as the original.